koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 > [!quote]  [Human values & biases are inaccessible to the genome](https://www.lesswrong.com/posts/CQAMdzA4MZEhNRtTp/human-values-and-biases-are-inaccessible-to-the-genome)
 > It seems hard to scan a trained neural network and locate the AI's learned “tree” abstraction.
 For very similar reasons, it seems intractable for the genome to scan a human brain and back out the “death” abstraction, which probably will not form at a predictable neural address.
 Therefore, we infer that the genome can't *directly* make us afraid of death by e.g. specifying circuitry which detects when we think about death and then makes us afraid.
 In turn, this implies that there are a *lot* of values and biases which the genome cannot hardcode…
 >
 > This leaves us with a huge puzzle.
 If we can't say [“the hardwired circuitry down the street did it”,](https://www.readthesequences.com/Occams-Razor) where do biases come from?
-[How can the genome hook the human's preferences into the human's world model, when the genome doesn't “know” what the world model will look like?](https://arbital.com/p/ontology_identification/) Why do people usually navigate ontological shifts properly, why don't people want to wirehead, why do people almost always care about other people *if the genome can't even write circuitry that detects and rewards thoughts about people*?”.
+[How can the genome hook the human's preferences into the human's world model, when the genome doesn't “know” what the world model will look like?](https://arbital.com/p/ontology_identification/) Why do people usually navigate ontological shifts properly, why don't people want to wirehead, why do people almost always care about other people *if the genome can't even write circuitry that detects and rewards thoughts about people*?

 > [!abstract] Assumption 2: The brain does self-supervised learning
 > According to this assumption, the brain is  [constantly predicting](https://en.wikipedia.org/wiki/Memory-prediction_framework) what it will next experience and think, from whether a [V1 neuron will detect an edge](<https://med.libretexts.org/Bookshelves/Pharmacology_and_Neuroscience/Book%3A_Computational_Cognitive_Neuroscience_(O'Reilly_and_Munakata)/06%3A_Preception_and_Attention/6.03%3A_Oriented_Edge_Detectors_in_Primary_Visual_Cortex>) to whether you're about to recognize your friend Bill (which grounds out as predicting the activations of higher-level cortical representations).
 (See [_On Intelligence_](https://en.wikipedia.org/wiki/On_Intelligence) for a book-length treatment.)